Naruto: The Broken Bond: Reception

 The game received "favorable" reviews, more so than its predecessor, according to video game review aggregator Metacritic.

 Naruto: The Broken Bond was nominated for Best Game Based on a Movie or TV Show at 2008 Spike Video Game Awards, but lost to Lego Indiana Jones: The Original Adventures.
+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Naruto: The Broken Bond for "Adventure Game of the Year" and "Outstanding Achievement in Adapted Story".